What are the Effects of Child Sexual Abuse?

 The experience of child sexual abuse can change the way children and young people understand their world, the people in it and where they belong.
 Their understanding of themselves and the world can become distorted, and create mistrust, fear, and betrayal.
 Depending on the relationship and duration of the sexual harm, subsequent relational trauma could affect their ability to connect with others and themselves.
 Their personality and behaviours might change markedly from what they were prior to the sexual abuse.

-The manipulative nature of grooming that many sexually harmful people use to get close to their victims can cause ongoing thought distortions, self-identity issues, relational harm and isolation of the child.
+The manipulative nature of grooming that many sexual offenders use to get close to their victims can cause ongoing thought distortions, self-identity issues, relational harm and isolation of the child.

 Potential short-term effects of child sexual abuse